Dhammarato

 Okay, so it’s sama area, panya, arditi sama area, sati and sama area.
 Viria.
 We have to make a change over and over and over again.
 We have to see what we’re doing and make a change to it.
 When we do that, the way that we’re making a change is when anapana satisuta talks about gladdening the mind, brightening the mind, begin to change your attitude over and over and over again.

 And when you begin to change your attitude over and over again, this is what’s adding the fourth item on the Eightfold noble path.
-And that fourth item is called sama sankapa.
-Now, Sama Sankapa also has a twin brother called Shraddha or sada.
+And that fourth item is called sama Sanghapa.
+Now, Sama Sanghapa also has a twin brother called Shraddha or sada.
 And Sarah does not translate to faith.
 It translates better to confidence that I know that I can do this, I know that I can practice over and over again and clean my mind out.

 And then in sutta number 48, the buddha makes the point that no matter how hindered the mind, no matter how much unwholesome stuff or what obstructions there are, the student knows.
 He knows that he can clean that stuff out and come to reality, to come back to the way things actually are.
 Now, this is called the first knowledge, and that first knowledge is noble.
 That first knowledge is supra mundane or locata.
 It’s above the world.